fleschutz/PowerShell/Docs/open-google-translate.md

 ## open-google-translate.ps1 - Opens Google Translate

-This script launches the Web browser with the Google Translate website.
+This PowerShell script launches the Web browser with the Google Translate website.

 ## Parameters
 ```powershell